-Ray A. Morrow was named the Chief Compliance Officer on July 11, 2014.
+Ray A. Morrow was named the Chief Compliance Officer in July 2014.
 Prior to being named the Chief Compliance Officer, Mr. Morrow served the Commission as its Acting Chief Compliance Officer and Inspector General.
-Mr. Morrow joined the Commission on January 2, 2014.
+Mr. Morrow joined the Commission in January 2014.
 Prior to joining the Commission, Mr. Morrow had an extensive career with the Federal Bureau of Investigation (FBI) from 1977 to 2007, culminating as the Special Agent in Charge of the FBI's Pittsburgh Field Office.
 Mr. Morrow served as a Senior Compliance Investigator for the Siemens Corporation from 2010-2013.